ecmwf-ifs/dwarf-p-cloudsc/README.md

 - **dwarf-cloudsc-gpu-scc-field**: GPU-enabled and optimized version of CLOUDSC that uses the SCC loop layout, and uses [FIELD API](https://github.com/ecmwf-ifs/field_api) (a Fortran library purpose-built for IFS data-structures that facilitates the creation and management of field objects in scientific code) to perform device offload and copyback.
-The intent is to demonstrate the explicit use of pinned host memory to speed-up data transfers, as provided by the shipped prototype implmentation, and investigate the effect of different data storage allocation layouts.
+  The field api variant supports modern features of the FIELD API such as *field gangs* that group multiple fields and allocates them in one larger field, in order to reduce allocations and data transfers.
+Field gang support can be enabled at runtime by setting the environment variable `CLOUDSC_PACKED_STORAGE=ON`.
+If CUDA is available, then the field api variant also supports the use of allocating fields in pinned memory.
+This is enabled by setting the environemnt variable `CLOUDSC_FIELD_API_PINNED=ON` and will speed up data transfers between host and device.
   To enable this variant, a suitable CUDA installation is required and the `--with-cuda` flag needs to be passed at the build stage.
-This variant lets the CUDA runtime manage temporary arrays and needs a large `NV_ACC_CUDA_HEAPSIZE` (eg. `NV_ACC_CUDA_HEAPSIZE=8GB` for 160K columns.)
+This variant lets the CUDA runtime manage temporary arrays and needs a large `NV_ACC_CUDA_HEAPSIZE` (eg. `NV_ACC_CUDA_HEAPSIZE=8GB` for 160K columns.).
+  It is possible to enable Field API to use mapped memory by default, by passing the `--with-mapped-fields` flag at build stage.
 - **cloudsc-pyiface.py**: a combination of the cloudsc/cloudsc-driver routines
   of cloudsc-fortran with the uppermost `dwarf` program replaced with a corresponding Python script capable of HDF5 data load and